senacor/code-and-play-full-stack/tasks/tasks.md

 Use the `ChatMessageRepository` to save the message into the database.

-BONUS: As in the load method throw also a "ChannelNotFoundException" if the channel does not exist.
+As in the load method throw also a "ChannelNotFoundException" if the channel does not exist.

 ### 4.2 A POST endpoint to save new chat message
 Allow POST for the resource `/api/v1/channels/{channel}/messages`.